 For example, run fun trivia games about Canada.
 A couple trivia game questions you could ask: Did you know that the Canada and US border is the longest international border in the world?
 Or Canadians eat more doughnuts per person than any other country?
 Your association could create an online scavenger hunt.
 Or, offer up a prize for the best Canada Day patriotic costume and have members send in their photos.

 Your association can thank sponsors of the event via your online community to give them visibility with your members.
 You can even ask them to transition their previous in-person sponsorship online by sponsoring an online game or providing a Canada Day discount on products or services for your members.

 - Tell your associations story.

 Make a video or blog about the history of your association and the impact it’s made on Canada.
 This will remind members of the value of membership and the impact that your organization will continue to have on the industry, profession and country.
 You can make this interactive by posting it in your online community and asking members what they didn’t know that they organizations had done or what impact are they most appreciative of.

 Your online member community is an important space for engaging members and providing them with a place to connect with each other and your association.
-Especially when in-person events aren’t an option, the online community is an ideal tool for keeping members connected.

 Discover more possibilities and real-world examples for your online community.
 Read The Small Association’s Guide to Taking Your Online Member Community to the Next Level